Service Agreement – Terms and Conditions

 2. Bandwidth Management.
 Spectrum shall have the right, but not the obligation, to (a) monitor traffic on its Network; and (b) monitor Customer’s bandwidth utilization and to limit excessive use of bandwidth (as determined by Spectrum) as Spectrum deems appropriate to efficiently manage the Spectrum Network.
 If Customer purchases Multi-Path FIA Service, Customer must ensure that no individual Path or data flow of such Service exceeds 2 Gbps (i.e. the rate of data transmission between any two MAC addresses and IP addresses).
 If Customer’s Multi-Path FIA Service includes a Path or data flow that exceeds 2 Gbps, Spectrum may limit such Path or data flow to 2 Gbps.
 For purposes of this Attachment, (i) “Path” shall mean a connection permitting data transmission between a MAC address and IP address and another MAC address and IP address, and (ii) “Multi-Path” shall mean FIA Services permitting data transmission between or among three (3) or more MAC addresses and IP addresses.

-4. Supplemental Managed Services.
-This subsection shall only apply if Customer purchases Spectrum’s supplemental “Managed Services.”
-The Managed Services may include software, firmware, and hardware components supplied by Spectrum or third parties and may be subject to additional terms and conditions.
-Spectrum may update the Desktop Security Service (as described in Attachment E) from time-to-time based on manufacturer-provided updates.
-SPECTRUM DOES NOT WARRANT THAT THE SUPPLEMENTAL MANAGED SERVICES, INCLUDING ANY SECURITY SERVICES, WILL MEET CUSTOMER’S REQUIREMENTS, ENABLE CUSTOMER TO COMPLY WITH ANY APPLICABLE LAWS, REGULATIONS, OR THIRD PARTY REQUIREMENTS, PREVENT UNAUTHORIZED ACCESS BY THIRD PARTIES, WILL BE UNINTERRUPTED, SECURE, OR ERROR FREE.
+4. Supplemental Managed Network Service.
+This subsection shall only apply if Customer purchases Spectrum’s supplemental “Managed Network Service.”
+The Managed Services may include software, firmware, and hardware components supplied by Spectrum or third parties.
+SPECTRUM DOES NOT WARRANT THAT THE SUPPLEMENTAL MANAGED SERVICE, INCLUDING ANY SECURITY SERVICES, WILL MEET CUSTOMER’S REQUIREMENTS, ENABLE CUSTOMER TO COMPLY WITH ANY APPLICABLE LAWS, REGULATIONS, OR THIRD PARTY REQUIREMENTS, PREVENT UNAUTHORIZED ACCESS BY THIRD PARTIES, WILL BE UNINTERRUPTED, SECURE, OR ERROR FREE.
 CUSTOMER ACKNOWLEDGES AND AGREES THAT TRANSMISSIONS OVER THE SERVICE MAY NOT BE SECURE.
 CUSTOMER WILL BE SOLELY RESPONSIBLE FOR ANY DAMAGE TO OR USE OF, WHETHER AUTHORIZED OR NOT, CUSTOMER’S OR ANY END USER’S EQUIPMENT OR ACCESS TO OR LOSS OF DATA, MATERIAL, OR TRAFFIC DURING, OR RESULTING FROM, CUSTOMER’S OR ANY END USER’S USE OF THE SERVICE, INCLUDING, WITHOUT LIMITATION, VIA SENDING OR RECEIVING, UPLOADING OR DOWNLOADING, OR OTHER TRANSMISSION OF SUCH DATA, MATERIAL, OR TRAFFIC.
 IN ADDITION, CUSTOMER ACKNOWLEDGES AND AGREES THAT SPECTRUM’S THIRD PARTY SERVICE PROVIDERS DO NOT MAKE ANY WARRANTIES TO CUSTOMER UNDER THIS SERVICE AGREEMENT, AND SPECTRUM DOES NOT MAKE ANY WARRANTIES ON BEHALF OF SUCH SERVICE PROVIDERS UNDER THIS SERVICE AGREEMENT, EXPRESS OR IMPLIED, INCLUDING, BUT NOT LIMITED TO THE IMPLIED WARRANTIES OF MERCHANTABILITY, NON-INFRINGEMENT, TITLE, FITNESS FOR A PARTICULAR PURPOSE, SYSTEM INTEGRATION, DATA ACCURACY OR QUIET ENJOYMENT.

 Ethernet Service: Spectrum will provide Ethernet Services for Customer locations connected over coaxial and/or fiber-optic cable.
 Connectivity is established between two or more Customer end-points under a unique customer topology.
 Spectrum will install the coaxial or fiber-optic cable into each Customer site as listed in the Service Order(s).
 Spectrum will also supply an edge or network interface device, which is Spectrum Equipment, at each site that will be capable of receiving the Service as specified in the Service Order(s).